Please ensure Javascript is enabled for purposes of website accessibility

 Worst case?
 You stick with what you have.
 Best case?
 You save hundreds with almost no effort.
 Either way, it’s worth a 2-minute check.

-Playing it too safe in retirement can backfire.
-While CDs and savings accounts protect your money, they may not outpace inflation or support a long retirement.
+While CDs and savings accounts are great for protecting the cash you might need in the near term, they may not outpace inflation or support a long retirement.

 That’s where The Motley Fool’s Stock Advisor comes in.
 Created by our parent company over two decades ago, Stock Advisor has helped millions of Americans build real wealth.
 Over 20+ years its stock picks have averaged 994% returns compared to just 172% for the S&P 500.